-Remember "Sticks and stones may break my bones, but words can never hurt me"?
-In most cases, this is a lie.
-The hurtful words that we speak can create scars that last longer than any physical scar that sticks and stones may cause.
-Christians need to learn to harness the power of the tongue.
+Our hurtful words can create scars that last longer than any physical scar that sticks and stones may cause.
+Christians must harness the power of the tongue.

-James' exhortation about the use of our tongues seems to stop with James 3:12.
-However, the rest of the chapter provides additional wisdom on controlling our speech.
+James' exhortation about the use of the tongue seems to stop with James 3:12.
+However, the rest of the chapter provides more wisdom on controlling our speech.

 One commentator said all public crime would cease if this one law was kept.
 Another said every sin against one's neighbor springs from breaking this commandment.